Welcome to Hesperian Press

 Working on paper, boab nuts and small pearl shells, Jack created images of Aboriginal life in the Kimberley.
 Sadly, by the 1970s his name had disappeared from the story of Kimberley indigenous art history.
 In The Forgotten Art of ‘Flash Jack’ Barrymore, Kim Akerman with Bruno Jordanoff examine Jack’s life and art, bringing together nearly a hundred works of art which had, until recently, been forgotten and place this extraordinary man as a crusader for Aboriginal contemporary art in the Kimberley.

-Peter J. Bridge & Geoff Blackburn.
+Ed.
+Peter J. Bridge

 Locked Up In Fremantle 1829-1856.
 Prisoners and Patients on the Marquis of Anglesea and in the Round House.